matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 ## Muri: The Root Cause of Overburden

-_Muri_ (無理), meaning “overburden” or “unreasonable load”, is the root cause.
+_Muri_ (無理), meaning "overburden" or "unreasonable load", is the root cause.
 In manufacturing, _Muri_ was a physical strain.
 In software, it is the invisible pressure we place on the two load-bearing parts of any technology organisation: the people who change the system and the system they are forced to change.

 _Muri_ isn’t dramatic, it's not loud and it doesn't announce itself with outages. _Muri_ accumulates slowly and becomes the norm.
 And because of that, it's the most dangerous of the three.